plyoung/plyoung.netlify/content/bgs/bgs-components-ui.md

 UI updaters help create a bind between UI elements and internal data.
 They can automatically update UI elements when internal values changes or automatically update internal data when user input occurs on a UI element.
 The binding is handled via [FlowGraph](/bgs/bgs-flowgraph/).

-All updaters has a [Blackboard (variables)](/bgs/bgs-vars/).
+All updaters have a [Blackboard (variables)](/bgs/bgs-vars/).
 Some might update a **uivalue** variable on the Blackboard.
 This variable is updated with the element's current value when it changes.

 ##### GUI/Updaters/Active State